jumbosushi/jumbosushi.github.io/_posts/2016-4-13-Introduction-to-Design-Pattern-in-JavaScript.md

 ![tada](https://i23.photobucket.com/albums/b381/dancer_chique17/tada.gif)

 Module design pattern is one of the most common JavaScript design pattern used, and one of the easiest to use!
-The main idea is that **it provide JavaScript classes an ability to have private variables and private methods!**
+The main idea is that **it provides JavaScript classes an ability to have private variables and private methods!**

 Why are private variables and methods good?
 These StackOverflow answers gives a great explanation than I ever could!